ARU-Bioinf-IBDS/prac-B/README.md

   If this unfamiliar, please see:
   [Getting Started Instructions using local Jupyter Notebook installation ](https://github.com/ARU-Bioinformatics/ibdsA-intro#getting-started-instructions-using-local-jupyter-notebook-installation).

+Then in Azure Notebooks or Jupyter Notebook open the **ex_A_workbook.ipynb** and work through it.

 -------------------------

-> This exercise is the part of
+> This exercise is part of
 > *Practical P1: Introduction to Python for Bioinformatics*
 >
 > Module: